Perturbed thermodynamics and thermodynamic geometry of a static black hole in $f (R)$ gravity: Corrected thermal behaviour of a static black hole in gravity

-From Fig.~\ref{pic:staticN-M}(a)(for $ \alpha=0$), it can be seen that, mass of the black hole has a maximum value at $r_{+}=r_{m}=2.31$, and it become zero at two points, $r_{+}=r_{01}=0$ and $r_{+}=r_{02}=4$.
-Also, as can be seen from Fig.~\ref{pic:staticN-M}(b) (for $ \alpha>0$), by increasing $ \alpha $, the number of zero points of mass are not changing, but they shift towards larger values.
-In addition, plot of the heat capacity can be seen in Fig.~\ref{pic:staticN-C}.
+From Fig.~\ref{pic:static-M}(a), (for $ \alpha=0$), it can be seen that, mass of the black hole has a maximum value at $r_{+}=r_{m}=2.31$, and it become zero at two points, $r_{+}=r_{01}=0$ and $r_{+}=r_{02}=4$.
+Also, as can be seen from Fig.~\ref{pic:static-M}(b) (for $ \alpha>0$), by increasing $ \alpha $, the number of zero points of mass are not changing, but they shift towards larger values.

+Moreover, Fig. \ref{pic:staticN-M} shows the comparison of variation of mass versus horizon radius for a static black hole in $ f(R) $ gravity and the Schwarzschild-AdS and Schwarzschild black holes of standard general relativity.
+As one can see, for both cases ($ \alpha=0 $ and $ \alpha=0.5 $), mass variations are somewhat the same for a static black hole in $ f(R) $ gravity and the Schwarzschild-AdS black hole.
+But for the Schwarzschild black hole the mass variation is quite different.

+In addition, plot of the heat capacity can be seen in Fig.~\ref{pic:static-C}.
 In this case, we find that, for the case $ \alpha=0$ (Fig.~\ref{pic:staticN-C}(a)), for $0<r_{+}<r_{m} $, the heat capacity is in the negative region (unstable phase), then, at $ r_{+}=r_{m} $, it takes type one phase transition, in which $ C(r_{+}=r_{m})=0) $, after that, for $ r_{+}>r_{m} $, it becomes positive valued (stable).
 So, for the case $ \alpha=0$, this black hole has a type one phase transition.
-However, (for $ \alpha>0$), as can be seen from Fig.~\ref{pic:staticN-C}(b), by increasing $ \alpha $, the number of zero points of the heat capacity are changing to the three zero points.
+However, (for $ \alpha>0$), as can be seen from Fig.~\ref{pic:static-C}(b), by increasing $ \alpha $, the number of zero points of the heat capacity are changing to the three zero points.
 In other words, for the case $ \alpha=0 $, in addition to one zero two other zeroes also appear.